Home » Europe » Spain » Costa del Sol » 4 Ways to Explore the Pretty Costa del Sol

 Learn more about the Malaga Coastal Path (Senda Litoral de Malaga) on the official Senda Litoral website.

 Then, our other walk is very different.
-It’s up in the Sierra del Torcal mountains at an altitude of 1000 m:
+It’s inland and up in the Sierra del Torcal mountains, at an altitude of 1000 m:

 Walk in the Mountains: Torcal de Antequera